SPEAKERS

 “As architects, we're in a privileged position, shaping the lives and health of people and habitats.
 We have a responsibility to make sure we're changing things for the better.”

-James is the great-grandson of a proud Yorta Yorta man and a leader of Clarke Hopkins Clarke’s Indigenous Design Group (IDG), a team of 30 people in every sector of the practice working to embed meaningful engagement and co-design with Traditional Custodians and other First Nations stakeholders on our projects.
+James is the great-grandson of a proud yorta yorta man and a leader of Clarke Hopkins Clarke’s Indigenous Design Group (IDG), a team of 30 people in every sector of the practice working to embed meaningful engagement and co-design with Traditional Custodians and other First Nations stakeholders on our projects.
 A highly respected senior architect and project leader in our Multi-residential team, James is responsible for a project’s progression through all stages of design and delivery.
 His broad experience includes Indigenous social housing and community facilities, and diverse residential and hospitality projects including ESD exemplar Lt Miller-NGBE, winner of PCA and UDIA awards in 2021 for innovation and excellence.

 One of only a handful of First Nations architects in Australia, James understands and advocates for Country-focused design principles and opportunities on our projects and is central to our practice’s mission to Impact Tomorrow.